Exsensio-Ltd/KPIMicroservice/README.md

 ## Install

 Information about how to install the OEEMicroservice can be found at the corresponding section of the [Installation Guide](https://github.com/Exsensio-Ltd/OEEMicroservice/blob/master/docs/installationguide.md).

-## Usage

-Information about how to use the the connectivity kit can be found in the [User & Programmers Manual](https://github.com/Exsensio-Ltd/OEEMicroservice/blob/master/docs/usermanual.md).

 ## API